-In this paper we discuss modeling and simulation of forest fire spread and suppression using the discrete-event specification (DEVS) cellspace approach in DEVSJAVA.
-Our event-based modeling approach enables efficient simulation of cell space and allows us to obtain timely simulation-based predictions of forest fire spread and suppression in uniform and non-uniform environmental conditions.
-Our model represents an advance toward developing a real-time decision support simulation system for predicting forest fire spread and the effects of water-based suppression attempts.
+In this article, the authors discuss modeling and simulation of forest fire spread and suppression using the discrete event system specification (DEVS) cell space approach in DEVSJAVA.
+The eventbased modeling approach enables efficient simulation of cell space and allows one to obtain timely simulation-based predictions of forest fire spread and suppression in uniform and nonuniform environmental conditions.
+This model represents an advance toward developing a real-time decision support simulation system for predicting forest fire spread and the effects of water-based suppression attempts.